hep-mirrors/sherpa/Manual/source/manual/parameters/integration.rst

 The following sub-settings exist:

-``NMAX``
-  The maximum number of points before cuts to be generated during integration.
-  This parameter acts on a process-by-process basis.

 ``ITMIN``
   The minimum number of points used for every optimisation cycle.
 Please note that it might be increased automatically for complicated processes.